gitkraken/vscode-gitlens/README.md

 - Adds a **details hover** annotation to the current line to show more commit details ([optional](#hover-settings 'Jump to the Hover settings'), on by default)
   - Provides automatic issue linking to Bitbucket, GitHub, GitLab, and Visual Studio Team Services in commit messages
   - Provides a **quick-access command bar** with _Open Changes_, _Blame Previous Revision_, _Open in Remote_, and _Show More Actions_ command buttons
-  - Click the commit id to execute the _Show Commit Details_ command (`gitlens.showQuickCommitDetails`)
+  - Click the commit id to execute the _Show Commit Details_ command

 ##### Changes (diff) Hover